-2.2.3 Online reviews as bias attenuator and amplifier
+2.2.4 Online Reviews as a Bias Attenuator and Amplifier

-Finally, in the sharing economy and, more broadly, platform settings, online reputation systems can play an essential role in shaping consumer perceptions of service suppliers (Bajari and Hortaçsu, 2003; Luca, 2016; Moreno and Terwiesch, 2014; Reimers and Waldfogel, 2021) and affect the efficiency of platforms (Bolton et al., 2004).
-Some research thus suggests that these systems can serve as a solution to racial bias on platforms because ethnic disadvantages are smaller for users with ratings than for users without ratings (Abrahao et al., 2017; Alyakoob and Rahman, 2022; Cui et al., 2020; Robbins, 2017).
-However, other studies find that racial minorities have a harder time accumulating ratings on platforms (Kas et al., 2022) and that rating systems can lead to discriminatory spillovers because the initially unbiased customers can be sensitive to differences in ratings as indicators of quality (Teng et al., 2023).
-These subtle tensions in the literature thus warrant further empirical evidence on the role of different online feedback in mitigating or exacerbating discrimination.
+As I discuss in Subsection 2.2.3, in the sharing economy and, more broadly, platform settings, online reputation systems can be essential in shaping consumer perceptions of service suppliers (Bajari and Hortaçsu, 2003; Luca, 2016; Moreno and Terwiesch, 2014; Reimers and Waldfogel, 2021) and affecting the efficiency of platforms (Bolton et al., 2004).
+Some research suggests that these systems can help reduce racial bias on platforms because ethnic disadvantages are smaller for users with ratings than for users without ratings (Abrahao et al., 2017; Alyakoob and Rahman, 2022; Cui et al., 2020; Robbins, 2017).
+However, other studies find that racial minorities have a harder time accumulating ratings on platforms (Kas et al., 2022) and that rating systems can lead to discriminatory spillovers, because initially unbiased customers can be sensitive to differences in ratings as indicators of quality (Teng et al., 2023).
+These subtle tensions in the literature thus warrant further investigation into the role of online feedback in either mitigating or exacerbating discrimination.

 I hypothesize the outcomes from the possible actions of suppliers and customers.
 On the customer side, discrimination is a costly action.
-Borrowing from Becker's view on crime and punishment (Becker, 1968), a discriminatory customer will only leave bad online feedback, which usually includes numerical ratings and textual reviews, for a racial minority supplier if they see more benefits compared to the potential costs.
-From this view, leaving a bad numerical rating is relatively easy, but leaving a noxious textual review is much more costly because of the extra effort and the possibility of exposing their identities and opinions to the public.
-On the supplier side, one implicit implication is that it is harder for racial minority suppliers to garner and accumulate good ratings.
-However, acquiring unbiased feedback in an online reputation system that asks guests to leave textual reviews is relatively easier.
-Hence, I hypothesize:
+Borrowing from Becker's view on crime and punishment (Becker, 1968), a discriminatory customer will leave bad online feedback, which usually includes numerical ratings and textual reviews, for a racial-minority supplier if they believe the benefits will outweigh the potential costs.
+From this viewpoint, leaving a bad numerical rating is relatively easy, but leaving a noxious textual review is much more costly, because of the extra effort and because they might expose their identity and opinions to the public.
+On the supplier side, one implicit implication is that it is harder for racial-minority suppliers to garner and accumulate good ratings.
+However, acquiring unbiased feedback in an online reputation system that asks guests to leave textual reviews is easier.